HwWobbe/WipHww/README.md

 # WipHww
+* 2020.09.07: testing more SymbolsH instances in Microsoft's Tasks.
+* * this code is distinct in that it seems delivered from Wanderlist
 * Timer code is a great contribution by Eric S.
 * * 2020.09.05: recent updates should be installed
 * Curbside is sufficiently effective and attractive to warrant generalization